WellWired Journal

 Some itineraries feel rushed.
 If you want a slower pace, say so.
 You can ask for no more than two main activities per day, or for extra cafe time between stops.

 AI can also estimate rough travel times between places, which helps you avoid cramming too much into one day.
+For UK rail journeys, always double-check times on National Rail's website before you commit to anything.

 Helpful links for beginners